open-format/js/README.md

 3. Set up the Open Format subgraph by following the instructions in the [Open Format subgraph repository](https://github.com/open-format/subgraph).

 After completing these steps, you will have a fully functional local development environment that includes the contracts, the Graph Node, and the subgraph.
 You can now proceed with running the tests.

+## Contributing

+Our bounty program provides developers with a chance to earn by contributing to the Open Format ecosystem through completing bounties for new features and templates on our product roadmap.
+If you're interested in getting involved, check out our [current bounties](https://github.com/orgs/open-format/projects) to see if there are any projects that match your skills and interests.

+## Community

+We're building a community of talented developers who are passionate about shaping the future of the internet.
+We believe that collaboration and shared knowledge are absolutely essential to creating amazing things that will impact people's lives in profound ways.
+If you share our vision, we invite you to come be a part of something amazing on [Discord](https://discord.gg/BgkbC7Dkuf).